AM Conspiracy (album)

-AM Conspiracy is the debut album by American Alternative metal band AM Conspiracy.
+AM Conspiracy is the only studio album by American alternative metal band AM Conspiracy.
 It was recorded in early 2009 at Belle City Sound in Racine, Wisconsin with Chris Wisco, who plays bass in Novembers Doom.

 The first single off album, "Pictures", was mixed by Randy Staub, who has previously worked with Metallica, Nickelback, Alice in Chains and most recently Thousand Foot Krutch, among others.

-However, according to fmqb.com, the band released another song titled "Welt" as a digital single.
+The band released another song titled "Welt" as a digital single.

 Background

 Frontman Jones recently told AOL's Noisecreep about album, "It's 13 songs, all very different from each other.
 We try to mix it up and keep it going.
 We did it because a lot of records that have been coming out lately, in my opinion, sound like one long song.
 We try to steer away from that as far as possible.
 So it's got a good mixture of different emotions that hopefully it'll take people through.
 It has different kinds of music.
 Some stuff's real heavy.
 Some stuff's pretty light."